Who is eligible for BSN MyRinggit (Public Sector)?

 What is my monthly commitment for BSN MyRinggit (Public Sector)?

-Once your BSN MyRinggit (Public Sector) application has approved and fully disbursed, you are required to start repaying the monthly amount over the instalment period you have chosen.
+Once your BSN MyRinggit (Public Sector) application has been approved and fully disbursed, you are required to start repaying the monthly amount over the instalment period you have chosen.

 What documents do I need to prepare for this personal loan application?